hupe13/extensions-leaflet-map-github/readme.md

 * https://github.com/Raruto/leaflet-gesture-handling (is newer)
 * fixed some mistakes in gestures and other
 * deal with safari bug on markers popup
+* hovering on all geojsons and markers
+* multielevation

 ### 1.4